vamgan/LiveCricketScoreNotifications/README.md

 pip install win10toast
 ```

-Install all this these dependencies before running the main file.
+Install all the dependencies before running the main file.

 ## Authors